sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-plane-watch.md

   * The size of the container, by not writing changes to the underlying container; and
   * SD Card or SSD wear

-Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `planewatch` container.
+Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `planewatch` container.
 You should see the following output:

 ```text
 readsb is up-to-date